Notice of Pre-AIA or AIA Status

 and a debonding film located adjacent to the top surface of the IC die and confined to the target region of the area (Figs. 22A, 24A, [0110]; the release film).

 Regarding claim 5, Kusumoto anticipates 5.
-The apparatus of claim 1, wherein the target region includes a leg extending along a top edge of the IC die, the leg having a width between about 0.1 millimeter and about 1 millimeter (Figs. 22A, 24A, [0110]; the target region has a leg.
+The apparatus of claim 1, wherein the target region includes a leg extending along a top edge of the IC die, the leg having a width substantially between 0.1 millimeter and 1 millimeter (Figs. 22A, 24A, [0110]; the target region has a leg.
 Examiner’s note: see the 112 rejection above for the construction of this limitation.).

 Claim Rejections - 35 USC § 103